1danielcoelho/1danielcoelho.github.io/_posts/2021-02-14-unreal-engine-basics-and-base-classes.md

 ### Conclusion

-Congratulations for surviving this UE4 whirlwind tour!
+Congratulations on surviving this UE4 whirlwind tour!

 This turned out a lot larger than I thought it would, sorry about that.
 Even so there are many more things to talk about, but hopefully this helps to get some traction with the base UE4 C++ classes.
 It is quite a lot of stuff to take in at once, that's for sure.